AQUATIC INVASIVE SPECIES (AIS)

 Aquatic invasive species (AIS) (also referred to a aquatic nuisance species or ANS) are aquatic animals and plants that have been introduced into waterways in which they do not live naturally.
 They have harmful effects on the natural resources in these ecosystems and the human uses of these resources.

-In addition to the banned species below, some of the least-wanted AIS in Pennsylvania are: European ruffe, sea lamprey, hydrilla, spiny water flea, purple loosestrife, Eurasian watermilfoil, Asian clam, and red-eared slider (turtle).
+In addition to the banned species below, some of the least-wanted AIS in Pennsylvania are: New Zealand mudsnail, European ruffe, sea lamprey, hydrilla, spiny water flea, purple loosestrife, Eurasian watermilfoil, Asian clam, and red-eared slider (turtle).
 In 2004, northern snakehead (ID poster) were first found in Pennsylvania waters.

 It's not always "foreign invaders" that are the problem.
 White perch and flathead catfish are other examples of species that have turned up where they don't belong.
 While native to some PA watersheds, they have been introduced to other areas where they are not wanted.

 Aquatic species banned in Pennsylvania (sale, barter, possession or transportation)

 - Black carp (Mylopharyngodon piceus)

 - Ruffe (Gymnocephalus cernuus)

 - Silver carp (Hypophtalmichtys molitrix)